DworkinLab/Unsafe_Sex_Repo/EvolvedResponse_MatingBehaviour/Readme.md

 ### Summary of mating data collected

-Collected by Abhijna at MSU
+Collected by Abhijna at MSU: Details to come